yeukb/PaloAltoNetworks/README.md

-# ARM Templates for Azure - for testing only
+# Templates for testing only